teamclouday/Record/README.md

 <img src="./assets/icon.png" width="150" alt="Icon">

 A cross-platform screen capture application that is able to record a user-defined area on screen.
 Depending on the output format, audio (& mic) capture is also supported.
-On Linux there is an awesome screen capture application ([Peek](https://github.com/phw/peek)) but on Windows I cannot find anything.
-That's why this project is created.
+On Linux there is an awesome screen capture application ([Peek](https://github.com/phw/peek)) ~~but on Windows I cannot find anything.
+That's why this project is created.~~

+OK, I learned the existence of [OBS Studio](https://github.com/obsproject/obs-studio), and have switched to using that.
+Will archive this repo for future reference only.

 ------